-Following repeated outrage when the cruelty in rodeo is exposed in the media, people have spoken out in their thousands, including on a petition with 62,000 signatures, while polling shows the majority support an end to rodeo.
+Following repeated outrage when the cruelty in rodeo is exposed in the media, people have spoken out in their thousands, including animal welfare experts and those who signed a petition with 62,000 signatures, while polling shows the majority support an end to rodeo.
 However, a parliamentary committee decided to ignore the suffering inflicted on animals.
 This is unacceptable and SAFE will continue this campaign until rodeos are a thing of the past.

 Take Action Now

-Stand up for animals by sending an email to our Prime Minister, Jacinda Ardern as well as animal welfare committee, NAWAC, urging them to end rodeo cruelty.
+Stand up for animals by sending an email to our Prime Minister, Rt Hon Jacinda Ardern, Associate Agriculture Minister Meka Whaitiri, as well as animal welfare committee, NAWAC, urging them to end all rodeo cruelty.